atecon/season_plot/src/season_plot_help.md

 ## Parameters

 - `y`: series, Variable of interest

-- `name_y`: string, Pass name of series 'y' (optional) -- only relevant for GUI wrapper and not for the user
+*Note for Pros*: The function accepts as a second optional parameter the name of the series 'y'.
+Internally used for the GUI wrapper only.

 ## Returns